Measuring the giant radio galaxy length distribution with the LoTSS: Framework derivations and details

 In reality, radio galaxies cannot become arbitrarily long \citep{Hardcastle12018}: at some distance from the host, all energy carried by the jets will have been radiated away, used to perform work on the IGM, transferred to CMB photons through inverse Compton scattering, or converted into heat.
 However, at the moment of writing, the implied maximum length $l_\mathrm{max}$ remains ill-constrained.
-As we will see throughout Appendix~\ref{sec:supplementaryMaterialPowerLawModel}, a major advantage of simple model assumptions is that explicit and thus insightful analytic expressions can be derived.
+As we see throughout Appendix~\ref{sec:supplementaryMaterialPowerLawModel}, a major advantage of simple model assumptions is that explicit and thus insightful analytic expressions can be derived.
 Such easy-to-evaluate expressions complement the results of expensive numerical simulations, which aim to maximise realism; our aim to maximise insight is best served by setting $l_\mathrm{max} = \infty$.
 From Eq.~\ref{eq:CDFLengthProperIntrinsicRG}, we see that for $l_\mathrm{min} = 0.7\ \mathrm{Mpc}$ and $\xi = -3.5$, the tail of the intrinsic proper length distribution ($l > 5\ \mathrm{Mpc}$) contains less than $1\%$ of probability.
 Thus, for most framework applications, our choice $l_\mathrm{max} = \infty$ is unproblematic --- except when higher powers of $L$ are involved.
-For example, the volume-filling fraction calculations of Appendix~\ref{ap:VFF} necessitate considering $L^3$; for realistic $\xi$, results exist only for finite $l_\mathrm{max}$.\\ Upon relabelling $\xi \rightarrow -\alpha - 1$, $l_\mathrm{min} \rightarrow k$, $L \rightarrow X$ and $l \rightarrow x$, one obtains the literature's most common form of the Pareto Type I PDF:
+For example, the volume-filling fraction calculations of Appendix~\ref{ap:VFF} necessitate considering $L^3$; for realistic $\xi$, results exist only for finite $l_\mathrm{max}$.